shubh802/tb_analysis/README.md

-# tb_analysis
-Tuberclosis Analysis in Brazil
+Spatial Temporal Tuberclosis Analysis in Brazil Using GAM's